trutoman/nimbus_design/README.md

 # nimbus_design
-A vanilla css and js frontend  for academic purposes
+A vanilla css and js code for a simple 3 row layout SPA application, for academic purposes